sidprasad/sidprasad.github.io/README.txt

 	- resume.html : Contains Siddhartha Prasad's resume
 	- bio.html : Contains a short bio of Siddhartha Prasad

-All elements of the assignment have been implemented.
+All elements of the assignment (listed above) have been implemented.

 TIme spent: 2 hours